 “Shh,” she whispered, and she gracefully slid down to the floor with him.
 She wrapped her arms around him, and he fell into her open embrace, nudging his head into the crook of her neck.
 “You're my Jamie, and that's all you need to know.
 But you can't let revenge fuel you like that.
 Let justice be your motivation because, if you go after Parker in revenge, that makes you no better than him.”

 It took him a moment to truly listen to her words.
 He knew she was right.
 He couldn't act out on revenge like that.
-Norah was right; it would make him no better than Parker.
-He would be just like him, trying to hurt someone for the sake of revenge for your own family.
+It would make him no better than Parker.
+He would be just like him, trying to hurt someone for the sake of revenge for his own family.
 No matter how desperately and how badly he wanted to act on revenge.
 No matter how badly he wanted to tear him limb from limb.
 Despite the fact that revenge was his number one reason and motivator for finding Parker, he knew he had to be the better person.

 Wait.
 His thoughts suddenly came to an abrupt halt.
 He was dating Clancy.
-Did this mean she knows who he is?
+Did this mean she knew who Parker really was?
+Was Clancy in on the grand scheme?
 Or was she being tricked?
 Did she know what his grand scheme was?
 Was she being forced to date him?
-Or worse, was Parker just using her and her Seer abilities just to get to James?
+Or worse, was Parker just using her and her seer abilities just to get to James?
 Too many questions.

 But he suddenly knew of something he had to do.
 He had to go to her.
 He had to talk to her, to ask her these questions no matter the cost.
 If she was in danger, he wanted to help her.

 He quickly rose from the ground, leaving Norah to look after him in surprise.
-He swallowed, trying to moisten his throat that had dried out.
+He swallowed, trying to moisten his throat, which had dried out.
 He pulled Norah to her feet so he could speak to her properly.